The following professionals lent their expertise to this article:

 The ASPT provides certification and renewal, school approval, an annual conference, and study materials to help learners prepare for their careers as phlebotomist technicians.

-This fascinating YouTube video gives you a glimpse of what to expect when working in this field and helps answer common questions.
+This fascinating YouTube video gives you a glimpse of what to expect when working in this field and helps answer some common questions.

 • National Association of Phlebotomists

-Members of NAP can receive access to training programs, continuing education courses, quarterly newsletters, a biyearly conference, and opportunities for mentorship.
+Members of NAP receive access to training programs, continuing education courses, quarterly newsletters, a biyearly conference, and opportunities for mentorship.

 • National Phlebotomy Association